zhiiiyang/MoviePass/README.md

 ## Support

 More features can be added per users' request.
 Please contact me at zyang895@gmail.com.
+I also want to thank Ugonna Ihenacho and Chun-Chieh (Ethan) Wang for helping me test the website.